310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 But if he’s attempting to do something terrible in accordance with his order, it might have been a mistake to entrust Kiryu to him.

-I was naive to think that Morisawa would never do anything malicious…
+I was naïve to think that Morisawa would never do anything malicious…
 {% endbubble %}

 {% bubble Tetora serious %}